aiven/devportal/includes/config-flink.rst

 ``restart_strategy`` => *string*
   **Flink restart-strategy** failure-rate (default): Restarts the job after failure, but when failure rate (failures per time interval) is exceeded, the job eventually fails.
 Restart strategy waits a fixed amount of time between attempts.fixed-delay: Attempts to restart the job a given number of times before it fails.
 Restart strategy waits a fixed amount of time between attempts. exponential-delay: Attempts to restart the job infinitely, with increasing delay up to the maximum delay.
-The job never fails. off: The job fails directly and no restart is attempted.
+The job never fails. none: The job fails directly and no restart is attempted.